What is Potassium Chlorate?

 - It is used in the making of explosives.

-- What is the decomposition temperature of potassium chlorate?
+What is the difference between potassium chloride and potassium chlorate?

 Other important links: